-As well as sample collection, UK Anti-Doping (UKAD) is responsible for the results management of drug testing for athletes that fall under its jurisdiction as the UK National Anti-Doping Organisation.
+UK Anti-Doping (UKAD) is responsible for the results management of Anti-Doping Rule Violations (ADRVs) committed by Athletes, Athlete Support Personnel (ASP) or other Persons that fall under its jurisdiction as the UK’s National Anti-Doping Organisation.

-UKAD can impose sanctions on athletes/ASP charged with committing an ADRV.
-Athletes/ASP can either accept these sanctions or request arbitration before an independent tribunal of the NADP.
+UKAD can impose sanctions and bans (known as Consequences) on individuals charged with committing an ADRV.
+Those charged with an ADRV can either accept these sanctions or request arbitration before an independent tribunal of the National Anti-Doping Panel (NADP).

-If no prohibited substance and/or its metabolite(s), or evidence of the use of a prohibited method, is detected in the sample the laboratory will issue a negative test result.
+If no Prohibited Substance (and/or its metabolites or markers) or evidence of the use of a Prohibited Method is detected in the Sample, the laboratory will issue a negative test result.

 Review of Atypical Finding

-If the review does not reveal a TUE or departure that caused the Atypical Finding, further investigation will take place.
+If the review does not reveal a TUE, departure or ingestion by a permitted route that caused the Atypical Finding, further investigation will take place.

 If there is no evidence, then no further action will be taken.
 If there is evidence of administration, UKAD will report the Atypical Finding as an Adverse Analytical Finding.